 the easiest method of tuning is to start with the correct carburetor.
 Carter

 did not build 505 different AFB's just to remove the R & D money from the profits

 of the shareholders.
 One size or type does NOT work for all applications.

-am often asked if one can use the newer "clone" rods in an original
+am often asked if one can use the newer "imitation" rods in an